Shradhak12/Behind-the-Click/index.md

 # 🧪 Case Study: How YouTube Organizes the Video World

-### 🎬 Scenario: A User Searches for a Trending Video on YouTube
+### 🎬 Scenario: A User Searches for a binary search tree video on YouTube

 > A user searches for a trending short.
 YouTube instantly retrieves it and suggests others.
 What enables this seamless video discovery?